pascal-felique/NNCV/README.md

 We have provided an Excel sheet with the choice of resolutions for images and patches that are used during Curriculum Learning.

-There is an Excel sheet with the durations of the simulations to indicate that the training becomes more difficult when moving further through the curriculum stages.
+There is an Excel sheet with the durations of the simulations to indicate that the training becomes more difficult when moving further through the curriculum.

 And finally, there is an Excel sheet with the efficiency measurements for the different trained models.